-Commercial pet service facility means any lot, enclosure, premises, structure, or building where dogs or cats over the age of four months are kept or an experimental control of the cont maintained for any commercial purpose.
-This term includes a mobile commercial pet service business.
+Commercial pet service facility means any lot, enclosure, premises, structure, or building whereon or wherein dogs or cats over the age of four months are kept or maintained for any commercial purpose.
+This term includes a

+DRAFT NOT YET APPROVED BY THE CITY ATTORNEY 2/25/2014 4:32 PM mobile commercial pet service business.
 Provided, however, for purposes of article IV of this chapter only, commercial pet service facility shall not include commercial breeders, hobby/conformation breeders, non-commercial breeders, veterinarians, or veterinary hospitals.